View Current

 Planning for Legal and Other Requirements

-(15) The Office of the Chief Legal and Governance Officer is responsible for the implementation of the documented procedures for the compliance management system.
+(15) The Office of the Director Governance and University Secretary is responsible for the implementation of the documented procedures for the compliance management system.
 This system ensures identification and access to legal and other requirements (such as standards and codes) that are relevant to the WHSMS.

 (16) The University Compliance Rule and Compliance Procedures are included in the University Policy Register System.